litstack/litstack/docs/docs/basics/navigation.md

 ## Presets

-To build navigation entries for example for Crud models you can use navigation presets in which the corresponding `route` and `authorization` has already been defined.
-This is useful in most cases, especially to keep the correct `authorization`.
-To edit the entry further you can specify an array with the navigation entry elements as second parameter.
+To build navigation entries, for example for Crud models, you can use navigation presets in which the corresponding `route` and `authorization` have already been defined.
+This is useful in most cases, especially to maintain the correct `authorization`.
+To edit the entry further you can specify an array with the navigation entry elements in a second parameter.

 ```php
 $nav->preset('crud.departments', [